AuthentiqID/oauth2-authentiq-php/README.md

         // Using the ID token, create the resource owner.
         $resourceOwner = $provider->getResourceOwner($idToken);

-                // Now on the $resourceOwner contains all the user info you need to create the user, store the unique user id from the sub, present the info you asked for.
+        // Now the $resourceOwner contains all the user info you need to create the user,
+        // store the unique user id from the sub
+        // or present the info you asked for.

     } catch (\League\OAuth2\Client\Provider\Exception\IdentityProviderException $e) {